Anthropology (ANTH)

 Special Note: Not available for credit to students who have completed ANTH A655.

-Registration Restrictions: Completion of Tier 1 (basic college-level) GER courses
+Registration Restrictions: Junior or senior standing and completion of Tier 1 (basic college-level) GER courses

 May Be Stacked With: ANTH A655